Can you imagine?

 Having multiple sclerosis means that one morning you may not be able to walk when you wake up.
 Or that you may suddenly have impaired vision.
 Or that your memory will fail you for no apparent reason.
 The symptoms of MS are many and vary for everyone.
 It's estimated that approximately 55,000-75,000 men and women in Canada have the disease, and every day about three more people are diagnosed.

-I've registered for the MS Walk because I want these types of research to continue in hopes that there is a cure for everyone who lives with multiple sclerosis.
+I've registered for the MS Walk because I want all types of research to continue in hopes that there is a cure for everyone who lives with multiple sclerosis.
 The MS Society is the only national voluntary organization in Canada that supports both MS research and services, and the MS Walk has been a critical part of the MS Society's fundraising efforts for over 20 years.
-Proceeds from this event and others like it provide support and services to help those living with this disease, their families and caregivers.
-They also fund research with three primary goals: to find a cause and cure for MS, repair nervous system damage caused by MS and stop MS attacks.
+Proceeds from this event and others like it provide support and services to help those living with this disease, their families and their caregivers.
+They also fund research with three primary goals: to find a cause and cure for MS, to repair nervous system damage caused by MS and to stop MS attacks.
 By supporting me, you too can make a difference in the life of someone with multiple sclerosis.

 An Update on Cheryl